anirudhgha/p-bit/README.md

 ## To Do
-GPU works!
-Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~2s on laptop gtx1060
+Pre-compilation works!
+Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~2s on laptop gtx1060.
+Python cpsl takes 283s to run a 24 p-bit network for 1e6 samples without gpu and 2.18s with gpu
+- [ ] cupy may be easier to use, its a direct alternative to numpy. use pytorch to have your code actually run on the gpu.
+Pytorch has matmul and dot/ other functions already optimized for the gpu. need to transfer data to and from gpu memory etc...
+- [ ] build quantum cpsl function which processes imaginary J/h components and returns a complex array of every state
+- [ ] Optimize the GPU function, see https://numba.pydata.org/numba-doc/dev/cuda/memory.html to understand how to manage memory efficiently
 - [ ] talk with fariah to incorporate new ppsl model
 - [ ] talk with jan to incorporate learning into the package
 - [ ] implement annealing properly, it doesn't work currently. modify increment annealing to send an entire beta (eventually it'll be sending batches of some 1e6 beta values and recalculating